CiscoISE/terraform-provider-ciscoise/docs/resources/native_supplicant_profile.md

 subcategory: ""
 description: |-
   It manages read, update and delete operations on NativeSupplicantProfile.
-  This resource allows the client to update a native supplicant profile
-    This resource deletes a native supplicant profile.
+  This resource allows the client to update a native supplicant profileThis resource deletes a native supplicant profile.
 ---

 # ciscoise_native_supplicant_profile (Resource)

 It manages read, update and delete operations on NativeSupplicantProfile.

-  This resource allows the client to update a native supplicant profile This resource deletes a native supplicant profile.
+  - This resource allows the client to update a native supplicant profile
+  - This resource deletes a native supplicant profile.

 ## Example Usage